ALI-VALI-007/TakeHomePega/README.md

 I assume this is a website to keep track of books.
 The reason I say so is because it says keeping track of a "reading list"

 ## How To Run:
 Running this is pretty simple, please have docker installed.
-The application will also be hosted (http://alisvali.com/login) and in the email
-Go to the primary directory of this project, there will be a docker file here.
+The application will also be hosted (http://alisvali.com/login) Go to the primary directory of this project, there will be a docker file here.
 Simply run:
 > docker compose up --build